Storyblok Raises $80M Series C - Read News

 VoiceOver Rotor showing different Landmarks

-Section titled Using Landmarks in a Headless CMS Using Landmarks in a Headless CMS
+Using Landmarks in a Headless CMS

 Ensuring that landmarks are used correctly is primarily a matter of front-end implementation.
 That being said, the component approach of a headless CMS should generally favour the semantic use of HTML elements and, therefore already result in less need for ARIA landmark roles.
 There are a few things that you can do in a headless CMS like Storyblok to ensure the correct use of landmarks.
 The goal should be to make it as difficult as possible to create inaccessible content by limiting how and where components are used and sharing context with everyone involved.